ariga/atlas-provider-ef/README.md

 EF schema and creating a migration plan.
 Atlas will prompt you to confirm the migration plan before applying it to the database.

+> Note: For Windows users, you need to use the `atlas.exe` command instead of `atlas`.

 ```bash
 atlas schema apply --env ef -u "mysql://root:password@localhost:3306/mydb"
 ```